-Why is homosexuality a sin?
+“Why is homosexuality a sin?”
 This question was posed to Pastor John Piper back in 2010.
-This is what he had to say:

-With every sin there are multiple levels of why it is offensive to God and to be avoided.
-The simplest is clearly to say the Bible says it is.
-And we should start there and if we can go deeper, that is good.
-I think it is implied clearly, spoken clearly in Romans 1:24 to 29 that it is wrong and to be avoided.
-And I think Paul in 1 Corinthians six verses nine to 10 lists a very unusual phrase about homosexuality where he says those who do such things—and he lists it along with greed and covetousness and other sins.
-It is not unique by itself in itself.
+Every sin offends God on multiple levels.
+We should avoid sin for reasons corresponding to those levels.
+The simplest reason sin is wrong is because the Bible says so.
+We should always start there and go deeper if we can.
+Romans 1:24–29 clearly pronounces homosexual behavior wrong.
+In 1 Corinthians 6:9–10, Paul lists homosexuality along with greed and covetousness and other sins.
+It is not unique in itself.
 Those who do such things will not enter the kingdom of heaven.
-In other words if you know that it is wrong and you say: I don’t care that it is wrong.
+In other words, if you know it is wrong and you say, “I don’t care that it is wrong.
 I don’t care what God says.
-I am going to do that thing.
-That is an indication that you are not going into the kingdom of heaven.
+I am going to do that thing,” then your attitude indicates that you will not enter the kingdom of heaven.

-So don’t hear me isolating it as the worst of all sins.
+Don’t hear me isolating homosexuality as the worst of all sins.
 It is part of a brokenness that I share.
 I think John Piper’s personality is broken.
-I can give you specifics, but they would have to do with anger.
-They would have to do with self pity.
+I could give you specifics: they have to do with anger.
+They have to do with self-pity.
 I am just wired to like certain sins a lot.
 I think it is partly genetic.
 I saw it in my grandmother and my mother.
-I think it is partly family based and it is just me.
+I think it is partly family-based, but it is also just me.
 I am broken.
-So I can choose to let that brokenness govern me and turn it into sins or I can choose to say: I am going to deal with what the brokenness I have and try to steer my way through my brokenness to do as much good for others and to avoid as much sin as I can.
+I can choose to let that brokenness govern me and become sins, or I can choose to say, “I will deal with the brokenness I have.
+I will try to steer my way through my brokenness to do as much good for others and avoid as much sin as I can.”